wiicode/cybersecurity-framework/bronze-controls/byod-guidance.md

 -   Malicious exploitation of devices remains undetected due to lack of monitoring, potentially leading to further spread of malware
 -   Additional exposure of devices to threats as a result of being used in a broader personal context, such as user sharing devices or passwords with others

-### NOTE
+> Many of these risks can also be present in corporately - managed solutions.

-Many of these risks can also be present in corporately - managed solutions.
+{.is-warning}

 ## Developing a BYOD policy